Photography in Japan: Professional photographers in the Meiji era

-Further, around the 1860s and 1900, Yokohama-shashin (Yokohama Photo, Photographs selling or distributing in Yokohama, 横浜写真) was very popular.
-Yokohama-shashin was a photograph of Japanese scenery, Japanese people (especially Japanese women) and Japanese cultures and a very widely used souvenir especially for foreign people.
+Further, between the 1860s and 1900, the genre of "Yokohama-shashin" (Yokohama Photo, Photographs selling or distributing in Yokohama, 横浜写真) was very popular.
+Yokohama-shashin showed Japanese scenery, Japanese people (especially Japanese women) and Japanese culture.
+These images were very widely used as souvenirs, especially among foreigners.
 Among photographers for Yokohama-shashin, Felix Beato and Kusakabe Kimbei (1841–1934, 日下部金兵衛) were very famous.

 Because of Kaikoku, many foreign people came to Japan.
-Further, after Meiji Ishin (Meiji Government was established in 1868), many Japanese were able to travel within Japan without breaking laws and began to travel within Japan.
-Yokohama was a suitable place to visit both for foreign people and Japanese people, and Yokohama-shashin attracted such travellers very much.
+Further, after the Meiji Ishin (Meiji Government establishment in 1868), many Japanese were able to travel within Japan without breaking laws and thus began domestic leisure and business travel.
+Yokohama was an attractive meeting place for foreigners and for Japanese, and Yokohama-shashin attracted such travellers very much.

-Two main characteristics of Yokohama-shashin were;
+Two main characteristics of Yokohama-shashin were: